namtvit07/pushpop/README.md

 ## Overview

-Pushpop is a simple, deploy-in-minutes Ruby app that sends emails and notifications about events you're capturing with Keen IO.
+Pushpop is a simple, deploy-in-minutes Ruby app that sends emails and notifications in response to events you're capturing with Keen IO.

 #### Things Pushpop can do

-**Deliver Reports**
+**Report Delivery**

 + Send a metrics report to your inbox every day
 + Send an email when your site has been particularly busy in the last hour
 + Send regular analytics reports to your customers

-**Send Alerts**
+**Alerting**

 + Text you if your site is slow or unavailable
 + Text you if the performance of your signup funnel has dramatically changed
 + Text your sales team if a big company signs up

-#### My first Pushpop Job
+#### An example Pushpop job

-Here's a Pushpop job that uses [Twilio](https://twilio.com/) to text the number of pageviews to a phone number every night at midnight:
+Here's a Pushpop job that uses [Twilio](https://twilio.com/) to text the number of daily pageviews to a phone number every night at midnight:

 ``` ruby
 require 'pushpop'